OptikRUS/OptikRUS/README.md

 ## NDA
 **Project**: Telegram Bot for Photographer Services with Admin Panel (Lead Role)
-- Setting up infrastructure for automatic deployment
+- Set up infrastructure for automated deployment by implementing CI/CD with Docker and GitHub
-- Designing the application’s database
+- Designed the database to provide an optimized structure for client appointment scheduling
-- Task decomposition, estimation, deployment, and related processes
+- Managed task decomposition, estimation, and release planning
-- Mentorship and coaching
-- Code review
+- Mentored and coached developers, improving their skills and boosting team productivity
+- Conducted code reviews to enhance code quality and prevent critical issues
-- Communication with the product owner
+- Communicated with the client to clarify requirements and present results

 **Tech Stack**: Python (aiogram, Django), PostgreSQL, Docker, Trello, GitHub

 ---
-**Project**: Application for Displaying Instrument Readings (Landing Page Style)
+**Project**: Dashboard Application for Device Metrics (Landing Page Style)
-- Developing a Kafka consumer service
+- Developed a Kafka consumer service to ensure stable data transmission from devices
-- Implementing data caching from Kafka into MongoDB
+- Implemented data caching from **Kafka** into **MongoDB**, reducing response time and lowering broker load
-- Developing endpoints for displaying cached data
+- Built a REST API to display cached data, providing easy access with filtering and pagination
-- Deploying and launching the service
+- Configured deployment and service rollout using Docker and CI/CD

 **Tech Stack**: Python (FastAPI, Motor), MongoDB, Kafka, Notion, GitHub

 ---
 **Project**: NDA | Mobile Application
-- Designing the database
+- Designed the database, optimizing data storage structure
-- Setting up infrastructure for automatic deployment
+- Set up infrastructure for automated deployment by implementing CI/CD with Docker and GitLab CI
-- Supporting and developing new functionality
+- Maintained and developed new functionality
-- Implementing the service API
-- Developing and improving the administrative interface
+- Developed a REST API to ensure fast and secure data exchange between the mobile application and the server
+- Built and improved the admin interface, simplifying data management and reducing support workload
-- Integrating third-party services
+- Integrated third-party services

 **Tech Stack**: Python (Django DRF), PostgreSQL, Docker, GitHub, Trello

 ---
-**Project**: Website Admin Panel for Requests to Third-Party Services
+**Project**: Admin Panel for External Service Requests
+- Integrated the Dadata API into the admin panel, automating data search and validation
-- Developing an administrative interface for making requests to third-party services
+- Implemented caching for search queries to external APIs, reducing load on third-party services and improving response time
-- Integrating third-party APIs
-- Designing the database
+- Designed a database with optimized storage for search queries, minimizing data footprint
+- Developed a scheduler for automatic cleanup of outdated data, ensuring data relevance and optimizing disk space usage

 **Tech Stack**: Python (Django), PostgreSQL, Docker, GitHub, Trello